isi-frischmann/Baby-Sid/README.md

-# BabySid is an App where Users can book a Nanny immedetaly
+# BabySid is an App where Users can book a Nanny immedetaly and Nanny can register to take care of kids

 I used Java, SpringBoot, HTML5, Bootstrap, CSS3 and as a database MySQL.